NethermindEth/Paprika/docs/design.md

 #### Abandoned Page

-An abandoned page is a page storying information about pages that were abandoned during a given batch.
+An abandoned page is a page storing information about pages that were abandoned during a given batch.
 Let's describe what abandonment means.
 When a page is COWed, the original copy should be maintain for the readers.
-After a given period of time, defined by the reorganization max depth, the page should be reused to do not blow up the database.
+After a given period of time, defined by the reorganization max depth, the page should be reused to not blow up the database.
 That is why `AbandonedPage` memoizes the batch which it was created at.
 Whenever a new page is requested, the allocator checks the list of unused pages (pages that were abandoned that passed the threshold of max reorg depth.
 If there's some, the page can be reused.

 As each `AbandonedPage` can store ~1,000 of pages, in cases of big updates, several pages are required to store addresses of all the abandoned pages.
 As they share the batch number in which they are abandoned, a linked list is used to occupy only a single slot in the `AbandonedPages` of the `RootPage`.
 The unlinking and proper management of the list is left up to the allocator that updates slots in the `RootPage` accordingly.